 A graduate of the University of Pennsylvania and Temple University Beasley School of Law, Jodi is excited to now advocate and work on behalf of interfaith families interested in exploring Jewish life, and in the past year, has written for eJewish Philanthropy, the Jewish Journal, the Philadelphia Jewish Exponent and the Jewish Daily Forward.
 She has also been speaking and advocating on behalf of the inclusion of interfaith families in Jewish life, most recently at the International Lion of Judah Conference, and serves on the Advisory Boards of Honeymoon Israel and Seder2015.
 After growing up in northern New Jersey, and living in the Philadelphia area for the past 20 years, Jodi, her spouse and preschooler twin boys now live outside of Boston.
 (But she remains a diehard New York Yankees fan!)

-Joanna S. Ballantine is a financial representative for The Davis Financial Group (DFG).
-Based in Western Massachusetts, it is focused on financial planning and wealth management and serves clients nationally.
-Prior to joining the DFG team, Joanna was vice president at The Trustees of Reservations whose mission is to preserve—for public use and enjoyment—places of exceptional scenic, historic and ecological value in Massachusetts.
+Joanna S. Ballantine is Vice President for Philanthropic Services for the Community Foundation of Western Massachusetts.
+Prior to joining the Community Foundation, Joanna was a Financial Planner with The Davis Financial Group.
+Previously, Joanna was Vice President at The Trustees of Reservations whose mission is to preserve—for public use and enjoyment—places of exceptional scenic, historic and ecological value in Massachusetts.
 Before her career in conservation, Joanna was executive director of The Harold Grinspoon Foundation for over a decade and was instrumental in creating and growing the organization’s three signature programs: PJ Library, PJ’s sister program Sifriyat Pijama in Israel and JCamp180 focused on the Jewish overnight camping sector.
 In her 20-plus years of work in the Jewish world, Joanna has focused on outreach and engagement of interfaith families.
-She lives in Amherst, Massachusetts, with her teenage son Caleb and husband Clay, and is proud of her daughter Hannah, who attends Hampshire College.
+She lives in Amherst, Massachusetts with her husband Clay, has a son Caleb at Skidmore College and is proud of her daughter Hannah, who graduated from Hampshire College.

 Laurie Beijen runs a real estate investment and management business, after a lengthy career in political and policy communications.
 She has a long history of non-profit volunteer work.
 Laurie serves on the Leadership Council for 18Doors in the Bay Area, as well as serving on program committee on the national board.
 Laurie also serves on the JCRC- San Francisco board.